fdcl-gwu/fdcl-gwu.github.io/index.md

 [Github Pages](https://pages.github.com/) can automatically host websites as well.
 This allows for relatively simple static pages, which are written in [Markdown](https://daringfireball.net/projects/markdown/), to be automatically generated and hosted online.

+The following sections are automatically generated using Jekyll.

 ## Work

 Our public repositories are: